bernardobelchior/iot-sim/README.md

 Before running, make sure you have a RabbitMQ instance running.
 Running multiple scenarios at the same time may create inconsistencies.

-In order to run them, run `npm run example -- <example-name>`.
-When trying to run the example named `twoThings.ts`, the following commmand would have to be executed `npm run example -- twoThings`.
+In order to run them, run `npm run example <path-to-example>`.
+When trying to run the example named `twoThings.ts`, the following commmand would have to be executed `npm run example examples/twoThings.ts`.

 Note: in some cases, TypeScript compilation may be slower than running the example.
 If this happens, you should try again.